onlinerake.OnlineRakingSGD¶

 Parameters:

-threshold (float) – Relative threshold for detecting oscillation vs trend.
+threshold – Relative threshold for detecting oscillation vs trend.
+Higher values are less sensitive to oscillation.
+Default: 0.1.

 Returns:

-True if oscillation is detected in recent loss history.
+True if oscillation detected in recent loss history, False otherwise.

 Return the effective sample size (ESS).